Get ready for Brexit

 Apply to the EU Settlement Scheme

-If you’re an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
+If you’re an EU, Iceland, Liechtenstein, Norway or Switzerland citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK.

 The deadline for applying is 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.
 It’s free to apply.